yaswanthsaivendra/navio-browser-extension/README.md

 # Navio Browser Extension

-Browser extension for recording and replaying demo flows with live overlay guidance.
-Sales reps can trigger flows that highlight UI elements, show tooltips, and display presenter notes directly on top of the real product during screen-share demos.
+Browser extension for recording demo flows using screenshot-based recording.
+Sales reps can record standalone demos that work without requiring the live product to be accessible.

 This is a Chrome extension built with Vite, React, and TypeScript using industry-standard practices.